Goose Wife (Inuit): Alaska

 Canadian anthropologist Diamond Jenness collected a tale titled The Duck Wife, from an informant named Fred, an Eskimo from Nome, Alaska.
 In this tale, in Tapqaq (Cape Prince of Wales) a man and his wife insist that their son finds a wife.
 He leaves home in search of one.
 He travels on his kayak to another region.
 He sees a group of maidens bathing and captures one as his wife.
 He offers her some game, but she refuses.
 He brings her to his parents.
 She bears him a son and a daughter, and refuses to eat meat, preferring to eat herbs to sate her hunger.
-Her mother-in-law notices the strange habit of hers and mocklingly suggests she might be a duck.
+Her mother-in-law notices the strange habit of hers and mockingly suggests she might be a duck.
 The wife feels insulted and storms off their house with her two children.
 Her husband comes home and questions his mother about his wife's absence.
 He deduces she has gone off and goes after her.
 On his way, he meets two men and gain an ax and a pair of pants made of sealskin.
 When he reaches the margin of a lake, he sleeps for a while.
 When he wakes up, a fox is at his side.
 The fox takes off its coat, becomes a man and asks him about his destination.
 The fox-man directs him to a mountain where "the dead" roam about, and beyond that a village, where the largest house with herds of deer belongs to his wife.
 He crosses the mountain and reaches the village, where his son - now an adult - sees him and goes home to warn his mother.
 The hunter enters the house and the wife doubts that he is her husband.
 After some explaining, the hunter sits down to eat with his family: small berries and little fishes, no seal or deer meat - a diet for ducks.
 At the end of the tale, after a third child is born to them, the hunter departs with his child and wife back to his land, and leaves his elder son and daughter there.
 The tale was also translated into Russian as "Женщина-утка" ("The Duck Wife").